alvarogarcia7/blog_source/README.markdown

 ```

-## Executing the rake scripts in Windows with bash
+## Writing a new post in Windows with bash

 * Execute in cmd (not bash)
 * Execute in factory folder (not source)